Home/Reviews/Full Review/Parktown Residence

 Why Low?

 Parktown Residence is testing the ceiling for Tampines.
-No development in D18 has ever sustained $2,200+ PSF across this many units.
-The CRL integration is a genuine differentiator — but Tampines North as a precinct is still developing, and the resale price territory is uncharted.
+No condo in D18 has ever sustained $2,200+ PSF across this many units.
+The CRL integration is genuinely different from anything Tampines has had before.
+But Tampines North as a precinct is still developing, and there is no resale benchmark yet at this PSF.

 In its favour:

-• Developer pedigree (UOL + CapitaLand + SingLand)
+• Developer track record (UOL + CapitaLand + SingLand)

 • Massive upgrader pool from Tampines HDB estates

-• No competing integrated development on the CRL in Tampines
+• No competing integrated condo on the CRL in Tampines

 • Negative price gap against existing D18 benchmarks